 Tektronix did not rebrand the equipment but left it branded as Telequipment but advertising, manuals, and warranties included clear statements indicating that Telequipment was a subsidiary of Tektronix, Inc., to boost sales.
 This positioning had just the opposite effect with customers expecting Tektronix performance and quality.
 Some Tektronix distributors even refused to carry the Telequipment line.

 This December 8, 1967 TekWeek article features Lionel Kreps who was the chief designer at Telequipment.

 This January 19, 1968 TekWeek article features Bob Groom who was the Engineering Director for Telequipment.

 We have a Servicscope S51E on display at the museum.

 It had been hoped before the acquisition that there would be some "rub-off" effect where Beaverton would gain some low cost design methodologies but this never occurred through the acquisition.
 Instead Beaverton took responsibility for defining and setting specifications of oscilloscopes that Telequipment would design and manufacture.
-In 1976 Telequipment introduced a superior 30-megahertz scope but in 1978 the decision was made to terminate the Telequipment line of products.
-Tektronix instead produced a T-Series line of low cost oscilloscopes that soon gained the nickname of "hoovers" because of their similar appearance to a Hoover canister vacuum cleaner.
+In 1976 Telequipment introduced a superior 30-megahertz scope but in 1978 the decision was made to terminate the Telequipment line as Tektronix had already produced a T-Series line of low cost oscilloscopes.
+The T-Series picked up the nickname of "hoovers" because of their similar appearance to a Hoover canister vacuum cleaner.